President Abdelmadjid Tebboune is re-elected in a landslide in gas-rich Algeria

-ALGIERS, Algeria (AP) — Algerian President Abdelmadjid Tebboune has been named the victor in Algeria's presidential election, winning in a landslide marred by low voter turnout and claims of irregularities from his detractors in the gas-rich North African nation.
+ALGIERS, Algeria (AP) — President Abdelmadjid Tebboune has been named the victor in Algeria’s presidential election, winning re-election in a landslide marred by low turnout and claims of irregularities and discrepancies in how results were reported.

 The country’s independent election authority on Sunday announced that Tebboune had won 94.7% of Saturday’s vote, far outpacing his challengers Islamist Abdelali Hassani Cherif, who received only 3.2% and socialist Youcef Aouchiche, who got just 2.2%.

-In a country where the military has long played a decisive role in politics, Tebboune’s runaway victory will likely fuel claims made by pro-democracy activists who see elections as tools that political elites use to give off an appearance of popular support.

-Tebboune's reelection comes five years after weekly pro-democracy protests known as the “Hirak” led the military to oust his octogenarian predecessor Abdelaziz Bouteflika following two decades as president.
+In a country where elections have historically been carefully choreographed affairs, such astonishing questions about irregularities shocked Algerians who expected Tebboune to win in a relatively uneventful fashion.

+It’s unclear what will follow all three candidates casting doubt on irregularities and whether they will prompt legal challenges or delay the final certification of the result.

-His win surprised few observers internationally or in Algeria.
-Tebboune’s total vote share was far more than the 87% that Vladimir Putin won in Russia’s March elections and the 92% that Ilham Aliyev got in Azerbaijan’s February contest.
-Independent observers were not permitted in Algeria.
+The tally reported on Sunday gave Tebboune's a total vote share that was far more than the 87% that Vladimir Putin won in Russia's March elections and the 92% that Ilham Aliyev got in Azerbaijan's February contest.

+But efforts from Tebboune and members of his government to encourage voter turnout to project legitimacy appeared to have fallen short, with less than one out of every four voters participating.

-Election officials reported 5.6 million of the country’s roughly 24 million voters had turned out to vote on Saturday.
+Election officials on Sunday reported 5.6 million of the country’s roughly 24 million voters had turned out to vote.
 Such high abstention rates, which remain unofficial, would surpass the 2019 presidential election when 39.9% of the electorate participated.

+Officials did not explain why they had earlier announced 48% voter turnout at the time of polls closing.
+Before the three candidates joined in questioning the discrepancy, both of Tebboune’s challengers raised questions about it, citing their own tallies.

+Aouchiche called it “strange.”
+Ahmed Sadok, Cherif’s campaign manager, blasted delays and the way the figure was calculated.

+“It’s a shame.
+It’s an attack on the image of Algeria, which will become the laughing stock of nations,” Sadok said earlier in the day.

+He also said there had been a failure to deliver vote-sorting records to the candidates’ representatives and that said the party had recorded instances of proxy group voting and pressure put on poll workers to inflate certain figures.

-The election process outraged Tebboune's detractors.
-Activists and international organizations, including Amnesty International, railed against the campaign season's repressive atmosphere and the harassment and prosecutions of those involved in opposition parties, media organizations and civil society groups.
+Claims of irregularities cap off an election season that outraged activists and civil society groups.
+Human rights advocates railed against the campaign season’s repressive atmosphere and the harassment and prosecutions of those involved in opposition parties, media organizations and civil society groups.

 Some denounced this election as a rubber stamp exercise that can only entrench the status quo.

-Tebboune's challengers thread a delicate line, avoiding direct criticism in the lead-up to Election Day.

-However, earlier on Sunday, Cherif's Movement of Society for Peace decried irregularities and said there had been a failure to deliver vote-sorting records to the candidates’ representatives.
-He said the party had recorded instances of proxy group voting and pressure put on poll workers to inflate certain figures, which it did not specify.

-After the result was announced, his campaign manager Ahmed Sadok doubled down and called them outlandish.

-“It's a shame.
-It’s an attack on the image of Algeria, which will become the laughing stock of nations,” he said.
+Amnesty International last week condemned Algeria's "brutal crackdown on human rights including the rights to freedom of expression, peaceful assembly and association in the run up to the country's presidential elections."

+Before the candidates questioned the results, Tebboune’s supporters and detractors each had drawn conclusions from the results.

-Though some of his supporters quickly framed the results as a success, including pro-Tebboune university professor Abdellaoui Djazouli, who said it was a resounding endorsement of Tebboune's program.
+Pro-Tebboune university professor Abdellaoui Djazouli said on public television that the result was a resounding endorsement of Tebboune’s program.

 “The President has more legitimacy to continue his action to better establish his project for the new Algeria,” he said on public television.

-Final figures showing low voter turnout, however, would mark a failure for the political establishment and a triumph for abstentionists as 4 out of 5 Algerian voters stayed home, according to Sunday's figures.
+But his runaway victory fueled criticism from pro-democracy activists who have long seen elections as tools that the country’s political elites have used to give off an appearance of popular support.

-Higher turnout was a widely publicized goal for Tebboune and his two challengers.
-Each of the three candidates encouraged political participation while other activists and political parties called for another boycott, fearing the election could only entrench and legitimize “le pouvoir" — a term used to describe the military-backed elites who run the country.
+Many said the loudest message to come out of the election came from those who chose to abstain out of fear that the election would only entrench and legitimize “le pouvoir” — a term used to describe the military-backed elites who run the country.

 Algeria is Africa's largest country by area and, with almost 45 million people, it's the continent's second most populous after South Africa to hold presidential elections in 2024 — a year in which more than 50 elections are being held worldwide, encompassing more than half the world's population.